Sign-up Prompt Customizations

 with the ulp-field

-class, Similarly, add the ulp-error
+class.
+Similarly, add the ulp-error

-class to the <div>
+class to the same <div>

 to use pre-built error styles.
 If the ulp-error-info